Carl Stonehewer: Career

 Stonehewer's principal club in Britain were Belle Vue Aces and Workington Comets.

-In 1997, he won the Premier League Pairs Championship partnering Martin Dixon for the Long Eaton Invaders, during the 1997 Premier League speedway season.
+In 1997, Stonehewer won the Premier League Pairs Championship partnering Martin Dixon for the Long Eaton Invaders, during the 1997 Premier League speedway season.
 The success was the first of five Pairs championships.
 He was also part of the Long Eaton four that won the Premier League Four-Team Championship, which was held on 3 August 1997, at the East of England Arena.

-In 1999, he won the Premier League Pairs Championship again, partnering Brent Werner, during his first season with Workington.
+In 1999, Stonehewer won the Premier League Pairs Championship again, partnering Brent Werner, during his first season with Workington.
 He successfully defended the title the following season but this time partnering Mick Powell during the 2000 Premier League speedway season.

-Also in 2000, he won the Polish Speedway Second League with Zielona Góra and won the Premier League Riders Championship, held on 10 September at Owlerton Stadium.
+Also in 2000, Stonehewer won the Polish Speedway Second League with Zielona Góra and won the Premier League Riders Championship, held on 10 September at Owlerton Stadium.

 In 2001, Stonehewer recorded his a fourth Premier League Pairs success; once again as a Workington rider he partnered Peter Ingvar Karlsson.
 The success continued as he won the Premier League Riders Championship for the second successive season.

-His last of a record five Pairs titles came in 2003 with Simon Stead.
+Stonehewer's last of a record five Pairs titles came in 2003 with Simon Stead.
 All five of his titles had been achieved with different partners.
 In 2004, he was part of the Workington four that won the Premier League Four-Team Championship, which was held on 21 August 2004, at the Derwent Park.

 Stonehewer announced his retirement in early 2006 after suffering horrific friction burns in a freak racing accident in 2005.
 In April 2007, it was announced he was returning to the Workington Comets team.

-He was part of the Workington four who won the Premier League Four-Team Championship, held on 26 July 2008, at Derwent Park.
+Stonehewer was part of the Workington four who won the Premier League Four-Team Championship, held on 26 July 2008, at Derwent Park.
 It was Stonehewer's fourth fours title.